This is an edited version of an article I originally wrote for the First AML Product & Engineering blog. You can read the original version here.

 Patience, you must have my young Padawan

 Step 1: The first step to a meeting-free day is to talk with your manager and get them on board.
-If your manager is concerned, you can start with blackout periods and then move up to no-meeting days.
+You can start with blackout periods if your manager is concerned and then move up to no-meeting days.
 Once you have a few blackout periods in your calendar for focus time, it is an easier sell to consolidate them into a single no-meeting day.

 Step 2: Next, communicate with others about your availability on no meeting days.
 Have a plan for how or when you are available in case of work emergencies.